MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxdrainpacketiterator.md

 ---
 title: NetRingGetRxDrainPacketIterator function
-description: The NetRingGetRxDrainPacketIterator method gets a packet iterator for the current drain section of a receive queue's packet ring. ms.assetid: 121A80A2-7FCC-453E-93C6-D66B7AA70C1F
+description: The NetRingGetRxDrainPacketIterator method gets a packet iterator for the current drain section of a receive (Rx) queue's packet ring. ms.assetid: 121A80A2-7FCC-453E-93C6-D66B7AA70C1F
 keywords:
 - NetAdapterCx NetRingGetRxDrainPacketIterator, NetCx NetRingGetRxDrainPacketIterator